OhioIon/stereoVidPi/README.md

 # stereoVidPi
 Displays two analog video streams on Oculus Rift CV1 connected to Raspberry Pi 4

+<b>Before you start</b>
+- Please note that the riftDriverPi application should be compiled and started first
+- It will activate the Oculus Rift as extended display
+- Follow the instructions on: https://github.com/OhioIon/riftDriverPi
+- In case you already see the Rapbian desktop through the Oculus Rift CV1... continue

 <b>How to compile the software</b>
 - Start RPi 4 and open a terminal
 - Execute the following commands